bitfocus/companion-module-vicreo-hotkey/HELP.md

 ## Usage

 Download and run the application on the remote computer (local is also possible).
-In companion fill in the IP address of the remote computer or 127.0.0.1 is installed on the same machine
+In companion, fill in the IP address of the remote computer or 127.0.0.1 if installed on the same machine.

 ## Keys ##